imagej/imagej.github.io/_pages/MorphoLibJ.md

 #### Geodesic measurements

-{% capture title%}
- Computation of perimeter and geodesic diameter.
+{% include thumbnail src='/images/pages/MorphoLibJ-perimiter-geodesic-diameter-computation.png' title='Computation of perimeter and geodesic diameter.
 Left: principle of perimeter estimation by counting intersections with set of lines.
-Right: illustration of the geodesic diameter measured on a non convex particle.
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-perimiter-geodesic-diameter-computation.png' title=title %}For particles with complex shapes, the geodesic diameter may be of interest.
+Right: illustration of the geodesic diameter measured on a non convex particle.'%}For particles with complex shapes, the geodesic diameter may be of interest.
 It corresponds of the largest geodesic distance between two points within a region, the geodesic distance being the length of the shortest path joining the two points while staying inside the region (Lantuejoul *et al.*, 1981\[13\]).

 #### Plugins